houzyk/thephilosophicalcode/content/articles/the-perfect-compression-algorithm-does-not-exist.md

 ### Proof Outline

 Our proof is a _reductio ad absurdum_ (proof by contradiction).
 Essentially, we'll assume that the perfect compression function exists to derive a contradiction.
 With our assumption in hand, we'll build a function `berry` which returns the smallest string that can be compressed with at least `n` characters.
-In particular, `berry` is composed of the perfection compression function and another function that yields all strings in `{0,1}*`.
+In particular, `berry` is composed of the perfect compression function and another function that yields all strings in `{0,1}*`.
 Our contradiction arises in showing that, given some input, the length of the `berry` function is inconsistent with its return value.

 ## 2. Kolmogorov Complexity